“Many people don’t know the whole truth. . . .

 Protesting with Rosa Parks: From Stagecoaches to Driving While Black is deeply informed by the lives, and at times the deaths, of nearly a hundred African Americans as they traveled the country.
 This book is a model of how biography can bring social history to life across a span of almost two hundred years.
 Of special note is David Ruggles, in effect the first “freedom rider,” a significant thinker and strategist whose willingness to put his body on the line repeatedly in the name of freedom was truly revolutionary.
 When we see someone today protesting inequality, at risk of being vilified, beaten, and arrested, we are witnessing the legacy of David Ruggles and the others in this outstanding book.

-Steven J. Niven, Executive Editor
+Steven J. Niven

-Hutchins Center for African & African American Research, Harvard University
+Executive Editor, Hutchins Center for African & African American Research, Harvard University

 David Ruggles, 1838